 Step six: Swap the hard drives and replace

-Once you've freed up the hard drive, it's simply a case of putting your new one in there, then reversing the process you've just performed.
+Once you've freed up the original hard drive, it's simply a case of putting your new hard disk or SSD inside, then reversing the process you've just performed.
 So put those four screws in the sides, get the caddy back in the PS4, fasten it in place with the large screw and put the shiny plastic HDD cover back on the PS4.

-If the hard drive doesn't fit, are you sure you checked it was a 9.5mm-tall or less 2.5-inch SATA drive before buying?
+If the hard drive or SSD doesn't fit, are you sure you checked it was a 9.5mm-tall or less 2.5-inch SATA drive before buying?

 Should the process go as swimmingly as it went with us, you should be done within 15 minutes.